mehulagg/gitlab/doc/development/dangerbot.md

 ### Disadvantages

-- It's not obvious Danger will update the old comment, thus you need to pay attention to it if it is updated or not.
+- It's not obvious Danger updates the old comment, thus you need to pay attention to it if it is updated or not.

 ## Run Danger locally